kevinpalis/gobii-db/Readme.md

 ## The ERD

-You'll find an interactive HTML5 diagram of the data model here: https://gobiiproject.atlassian.net/wiki/spaces/GDW/pages/249200646/Entity+Relationship+Diagram
+You'll find an interactive HTML5 diagram of the data model here: [GOBii ERD](https://gobiiproject.atlassian.net/wiki/spaces/GDW/pages/249200646/Entity+Relationship+Diagram)

 ## Database Versioning and Change Control Management

 When we first started this project we only used raw SQL files and git for version control.
 We quickly found out it wasn't sufficient, especially when there are multiple contexts involved (add to that the complexity of managing seed data).
 So we decided to use [Liquibase](https://www.liquibase.org/) in tandem with git.

+#### Liquibase in GOBii

-There are too many ways you can use Liquibase for database versioning and change control, I have written a Confluence page on how we use it: [Liquibase in GOBii](https://gobiiproject.atlassian.net/wiki/spaces/GDW/pages/248545594/Liquibase).
-If you are contributing to this repository, it is **imperative that you read the linked document above and conform to the standards we've put in place.**
+There are too many ways you can use Liquibase for database versioning and change control, I have written [a Confluence page on how we use it](https://gobiiproject.atlassian.net/wiki/spaces/GDW/pages/248545594/Liquibase).
+If you are contributing to this repository, it is **imperative that you read the linked document and conform to the standards we've put in place.**

 ## Contents of this repository